-Justice Department said to be holding up Verizon AWS deal over competition worriesAlex Wagner - Deputy Managing Editor, News Desk
+Justice Department said to be holding up Verizon AWS deal over competition worriesAlex Wagner - Editorial Director of News and Content

 Following a report that Verizon's $3.9 billion acquisition of AWS spectrum from various cable companies is due to get the green light from the FCC, it's now rumored that the Department of Justice isn't quite as keen on the deal.
 Sources speaking to The Wall Street Journal claim that the Justice Department has concerns with a cross-marketing side deal in the agreement, which it views as a pact not to compete for broadband Internet customers in each other's territories that could leave many with just one option for broadband service.
 Justice Department officials have reportedly told the companies involved that it won't approve the deal until changes to this portion of it are altered.